MuryloSaladino/XPricefy/README.md

 docker-compose up --build
 ```

+### ⚠️ Observations
+🔴 **SQL Server Image Size**: The SQL Server image used in this project is quite large.
+It might take a while to download.

 Once the build is complete, open your browser and go to:

 🌍 **[localhost:4200](http://localhost:4200)**

+# About The Project

+## 📦 Features

+✅ **Easy Deployment**: Just run a single command to get started!
+✅ **Scalable & Maintainable**: Designed with best practices to ensure long-term usability.
+✅ **User-Friendly Interface**: Intuitive and easy to navigate.

 ## 🛠️ Technologies Used